|

 - To submit a file, click on the respective Browse button and select

-a file to be uploaded.
+a file to upload.

 - Results from the protein structure prediction